 - As the weather gets warmer, you may notice the increasing presence of gnats with your houseplants.
 We recommend using Safer Houseplant Sticky Stakes or Mosquito Bits to help get rid of these pests.
 Sticky stakes are effective at catching the adults, while mosquito bits are useful in targeting the eggs and larvae that live in the soil.
 If possible, cut back on watering your houseplants slightly to help control the gnat population, as they love damp, wet soils!

-- As summer progresses, rufous hummingbirds will start showing up and will stay into the fall.
+- As summer progresses, Rufous hummingbirds will start showing up and will stay into the fall.

 - Store bird food in a sealed container and keep in a cool dry place to prevent spoilage.